-The most recent addition to Icelandair’s fleet – Boeing 757-3E7 with registration number TF-ISX – had arrived to Keflavik airport 2nd of March.
+The most recent addition to Icelandair’s fleet – Boeing 757-3E7 with registration number TF-ISX – had arrived at Keflavik airport 2nd of March.
 The plane was bought from Israel airline Arkia, where it was flying for last 18 years.
-During this period one of the rarest and luckiest case happened: civil aircraft escaped from two anti-air missiles.
+During this period one of the rarest and luckiest cases happened: civil aircraft escaped from two anti-air missiles.

 28 November 2002.
 Thursday.
 Flight 582 of Arkia airlines is departing Mombasa-Moi International Airport (HKMO) in Kenya, going to Tel Aviv.
 10 crew and 261 passengers on board of Boeing 757-3E7 with registration 4X-BAW.
 The aircraft lined-up the runway 21, speeded up and lifted up to the sky.
-Just after pilots reported: they saw flash of the light from the left.
-Then second one just moments after.
-Police guards were sent to approximately location of launch sites, where they found boxes for soviet types SAM missiles and two launchers SA-7 “Grail”.
+Just after pilots reported: they saw a flash of the light from the left.
+The second one just moments after.
+Police guards were sent to the approximate location of launch sites, where they found boxes for soviet types SAM missiles and two launchers SA-7 “Grail”.

 SA-7 portable anti-air man pad was invented in USSR in 1969.
-Soviet name “Strela-2” (means “Arrow” in russian) got NATO’s name “Grail”.
-1443 millimeters 9М32 missile weights 9,15 kilograms on start stage.
-It takes only 10 second to prepare it for launch.
-After start the missile could fly up to 14 seconds delivering 1,17 kilograms warhead.
+The Soviet name “Strela-2” (means “Arrow” in Russian) got NATO’s name “Grail”.
+1443 millimetres 9М32 missile weighs 9,15 kilograms on start stage.
+It takes only 10 seconds to prepare it for launch.
+After the start, the missile could fly up to 14 seconds delivering 1,17 kilograms warhead.
 It is enough to hit targets on 3400 meters distance from the launcher and reach targets flying from 50 to 1500 meters above the ground.
-From the moment of its serial production the man pad was widely spread and then used in all main weapon conflicts in Asia and Africa.
-Here is the video of SA-7 launch.
+From the moment of its serial production, the man pad was widely spread and then used in all main weapon conflicts in Asia and Africa.
+Here is the video of the SA-7 launch.

 In 2017 the agreement between Icelandair and Arkia was signed.
-The news came at the end of the year, then it was announced the aircraft will arrive to Iceland in the beginning of 2018.
-At February,16 israel aviation spotter Ido Wachtel published a photo of the plane in Tel Aviv airport with comment “After 18 years in Arkia fleet, going to leave TLV for Icelandair.
+The news came at the end of the year, then it was announced the aircraft will arrive in Iceland at the beginning of 2018.
+At February,16 Israel aviation spotter Ido Wachtel published a photo of the plane in Tel Aviv airport with a comment “After 18 years in Arkia fleet, going to leave TLV for Icelandair.
 Carrying new registration – TF-ISX”.